 The University offers many opportunities for exchange study with other institutions within the U.S. and U.S. territories.
 The National Student Exchange (NSE) program provides an educational experience at another member college or university, within North America.
 Participating students will develop new ways of viewing the country and culture, and expand their knowledge of our complex society.

 Through the National Student Exchange, UNH students can study at one of more than 160 colleges and universities throughout the United States, U.S. territories (Guam, Puerto Rico, and U.S. Virgin Islands), and Canada.
-Several Historically Black Colleges and Universities (HBCUs) are exchange members, as are Hispanic Association of Colleges and Universities, and Council of Public Liberal Arts Colleges.
+Several Historically Black Colleges and Universities (HBCUs) are exchange members, as are Hispanic Serving Institutions (HSIs), Asian American Native American Pacific Island Serving Institutions (AANAPISI), and Council of Public Liberal Arts Colleges (COPLAC).
 For a full list of participating campuses, visit www.nse.org.

 To qualify for exchange study, students must be full-time undergraduate degree candidates in good standing, at least a 2.5 grade-point average, have earned at least 32 credits (16 of which must be from UNH at the baccalaureate level), have declared a major, and receive approval from the UNH NSE coordinator.

 NSE participants pay their usual UNH tuition, and pay housing costs to the host campus, if they utilize their housing.
 Participation in an exchange program does not disrupt the continuity of a student's educational process.
 Exchange program participants continue to maintain their status as full-time, matriculated UNH students, even while temporarily located at another university.
 Students do not have to withdraw from UNH and later be readmitted.
 Maintaining UNH student status also facilitates reentry into classes, on-campus housing, and many other dimensions of University life.
 Students return to UNH to complete their studies.